Anisotropic flows of identified hadrons in the equal-velocity quark combination model at RHIC energy: Introduction

 \section{Introduction}

-Anisotropic transverse flows of produced particles are important physical observable in non-central heavy-ion collisions and were proposed in early years to measure/reveal/detect the property of early evolution of thermal partonic medium in relativistic heavy-ion collisions \citep{Ollitrault:1992bk,Voloshin:1994mz,Sorge:1996pc,Poskanzer:1998yz}.
-Now, anisotropic transverse flows of hadrons and leptons are widely measured in collisions of different nuclei at different collisions energies at colliders such as SPS, RHIC and LHC \citep{Klochkov:2018xvw,Kashirin:2020nvw,STAR:2004jwm,Dixit:2022geb,STAR:2013eve,ALICE:2011ab}, and are widely studied in various theoretical models and/or event generators \citep{Bleicher:2000sx,Lin:2001zk,Lin:2004en,Molnar:2003ff,Gale:2013da,Rode:2019pey}.
-For example, the hydrodynamic models focus on the evolution of transverse flows and their response to the initial collision geometry and the equation of state of the hot medium produced in collisions.
+Anisotropic transverse flows of produced particles are important physical observables in non-central heavy-ion collisions and were proposed in early years to detect the property of early evolution of thermal partonic medium in relativistic heavy-ion collisions \citep{Ollitrault:1992bk,Voloshin:1994mz,Sorge:1996pc,Poskanzer:1998yz}.
+Now, anisotropic transverse flows of hadrons and leptons are widely measured in collisions of different nuclei at different collision energies at colliders such as SPS, RHIC and LHC \citep{Klochkov:2018xvw,Kashirin:2020nvw,STAR:2004jwm,Dixit:2022geb,STAR:2013eve,ALICE:2011ab}, and are widely studied in various theoretical models and/or event generators \citep{Bleicher:2000sx,Lin:2001zk,Lin:2004en,Molnar:2003ff,Gale:2013da,Rode:2019pey,Zhao:2021vmu}.
+For example, the hydrodynamic models focus on the evolution of transverse flows and their response to the initial collision geometry and the equation of state of the hot medium produced in collisions \citep{Gale:2013da,Alqahtani:2017mhy}.
 The theoretical calculations of hydrodynamic models are mainly of the particle flow at the low transverse momentum ($p_{T}$).
-Microscopic transport model such as URQMD and AMPT can further model the effect of rescatterings of hadrons in the late stage of collisions on the anisotrapic flow of hadrons.
+Microscopic transport models such as UrQMD and AMPT \citep{Tu:2018ora,OrjuelaKoop:2015jss} can further model the effect of rescatterings of hadrons in the late stage of collisions on the anisotropic flow of hadrons.